Housing and Homeless Services

 Emergency Shelter

 This training dives deep into the key elements of housing-focused sheltering, low-barrier services, and meaningful engagement with program participants, through the lens of someone who has worked on the frontline for years.
-To view training document, click here.
+View the printable training document.

 This webinar provides an overview of diversion, the best diversion practices, and how communities are implementing diversion to ensure that new federal COVID-19 homelessness resources are most effectively and efficiently targeted.